Photo by Ahmed Syed on Unsplash

 Although the type of travel we’re accustomed too is currently on pause, let this be a reminder that at least when you’re watching Netflix on your couch, you can do it in peace and quiet, surrounded by nice smells, a chair that doesn’t move, and non-spilling drinks.

-A woman who has had multiple careers, mom of four and passion for dance, Monica Brancheau is a Michigan native and graduate of the University of Michigan who then never left Ann Arbor.
-She has decades of experience in working with children’s issues from education to non-profit work in teaching in urban settings, non-profit management, marketing and fundraising.
-She is currently the Director of Ele’s Place Ann Arbor.
-When not working you can find her gardening, reading, writing, listening to music, and spending time with her treasured family.
+Monica Brancheau is a mom of four who has had multiple careers.
+She’s a Michigan native and graduate of the University of Michigan who then never left Ann Arbor.
+She has decades of experience working with children’s issues, from education to non-profit work in teaching in urban settings and non-profit management, marketing, and fundraising.
+All of this work has led her to becoming the Director of Strategic Partnerships of the ChadTough Foundation.
+When not working, you can find her gardening, reading, writing, listening to music, and spending time with her treasured family.